evmcnb/quartz/content/Full/pneumothorax.md

 ## Complications

+Over rapid aspiration/drainage of pneumothorax can result in re-expansion pulmonary oedema

 Persistent air leak or recurrent episodes → consider referral for VATS (thoracic surgery) to allow for mechanical/chemical pleurodesis +/- bullectomy